mythril-forge/homebrew-classes/docs/character/chocolate/class/bard.md

 | 18    | +6                | Magical Secrets                                      | 4                    | 22           | 4     | 3     | 3     | 3     | 3     | 1     | 1     | 1     | 1     |
 | 19    | +6                | Ability Score Improvement                            | 4                    | 22           | 4     | 3     | 3     | 3     | 3     | 2     | 1     | 1     | 1     |
 | 20    | +6                | Superior Inspiration                                 | 4                    | 22           | 4     | 3     | 3     | 3     | 3     | 2     | 2     | 1     | 1     |

-## Creating a Bard
-Bards thrive on stories, whether those stories are true or not.
-Your character’s background and motivations are not as important as the stories that he or she tells about them.
-Perhaps you had a secure and mundane childhood.
-There’s no good story to be told about that, so you might paint yourself as an orphan raised by a hag in a dismal swamp.
-Or your childhood might be worthy of a story.
-Some bards acquire their magical music through extraordinary means, including the inspiration of fey or other supernatural creatures.

-Did you serve an apprenticeship, studying under a master, following the more experienced bard until you were ready to strike out on your own?
-Or did you attend a college where you studied bardic lore and practiced your musical magic?
-Perhaps you were a young runaway or orphan, befriended by a wandering bard who became your mentor.
-Or you might have been a spoiled noble child tutored by a master.
-Perhaps you stumbled into the clutches of a hag, making a bargain for a musical gift in addition to your life and freedom, but at what cost?

-> #### Quick Build
->
-> You can make a bard quickly by following these suggestions.
-First, Charisma should be your highest ability score, followed by Dexterity.
-Second, choose the entertainer background.
-Third, choose the dancing lights and vicious mockery cantrips, along with the following 1st-level spells: charm person, detect magic, healing word, and thunderwave.

-Hit Points
-Hit Dice: 1d8
-Hit Points at 1st Level: 8 + your Constitution modifier Hit Points at Higher Levels: 1d8 (or 5) + your Constitution modifier per Bard level after 1st Proficiencies
-You are proficient with the following items, in addition to any proficiencies provided by your race or background.
-Armor: light armor
-Weapons: simple weapons, hand crossbows, longswords, rapiers, shortswords
-Tools: three musical instruments of your choice
-Saving Throws: Dexterity, Charisma
-Skills: Choose any three.
-Starting Equipment
-You start with the following items, plus anything provided by your background.

-(a) a rapier, (b) a longsword, or (c) any simple weapon (a) a diplomat's pack or (b) an entertainer's pack
-(a) a lute or (b) any other musical instrument
-Leather armor, and a dagger
-Alternatively, you may start with 5d4 × 10 gp to buy your own equipment.